 Boy, have I found myself in this dance, over and over again!
-I don’t know if I have a stamp on my forehead which says—non-Christians are welcome to toast me (haha).
+I don’t know if I have a stamp on my forehead which says—non-Christians are welcome to ask me out on a date (haha).
 I start talking to a guy, and I’m enjoying the vibe he is giving me, and the next thing I discover he does not believe in God!
 But God, I can pray for him, he can change!
-Maybe you brought us together for a reason, I continuously argue with God, with Him all the while saying—no my dear, I wouldn’t send you someone who does not uphold godly standards.
+Maybe you brought us together for a reason, I continuously make my arguments with God, with Him all the while saying—no my dear, I wouldn’t send you someone who does not uphold godly standards.

 Help! my spouse doesn’t want me to teach our kids about Jesus!

 This was one of the reasons why I agreed to let go of the budding relationship between myself and the guy who was an atheist.
 In a conversation with him one day, he said if we end up getting married and have kids, he wouldn’t let me teach them about God or take them to church, except they were curious enough on their own, and wanted to go to church themselves.

 That devastated me, because anyone who knows me, knows how much I love children.
 I worked in the children's department for seven years in my old church before I moved.
 During my NYSC year, I served in a school, and I now work with children at my new church; children are amazing!
 I couldn’t reconcile the fact that the two things which I loved the most—Kids and my relationship with God, wouldn’t be able to come together in my home, because of my husband, who happens to be an unbeliever.